“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 All doctors are incredibly dedicated and perfectionists in everything they do in their profession.
 But when it comes to handling finance, they just tend to follow their peers.

 As a doctor, you might be an expert in your respective field.
 However, financial investments might be new and confusing when you are a complete beginner.
 This lack of knowledge could potentially lead you to fall prey to scams.
-In that case, it would be wise to seek advice from a financial advisor who as a professional can better guide you in this aspect.
+In that case, it would be wise to seek advice from a financial advisor who as a professional can better guide you in financial advice best suited to you as a doctor.

 Just like how prescribed medicines work much better than the medicine you get over the counter, it is exactly how seeking financial advice from a professional would get you better results than following every other financial tip out there on the internet.